 Things NYC is known for: Amazing bagels, exorbitant rent and, of course, being one of the most fashionable places on earth.
-These eight women helped shape and solidify this city’s position in the fashion world and continue to inspire every NYC gal’s wardrobe, even today.
+These eight New York fashion icons helped shape and solidify this city’s position in the style world and continue to inspire every NYC gal’s wardrobe, even today.
 So thank you, ladies, for reminding us that true New York style is much more than just head-to-toe black.

 Yes, she spent years playing one of the most fashionable women on television, but SJP deserves fashion icon status in her own right.
 Although she originally hails from Ohio, Parker has spent the majority of her adult life roaming the streets of Manhattan sporting basically every trend you can think of.
 She even launched her own shoe line in 2014, which quickly became a favorite of celebs and Carrie Bradshaw acolytes alike.

 2. Iris Apfel